-- Downtime and circumstances; was arrest witnessed?, was bystander CPR performed?, preceding symptoms? - Patient's past medical history, medications, allergies. - Determine level of responsiveness, quality of respiratory effort, presence of pulses. - Cardiac rhythm analysis. - Reversible causes of cardiac arrest: Airway Obstruction, Hypovolemia, Hypoxia, Acidosis, Hypokalemia, Hyperkalemia, Hypothermia, Tension Pneumothorax, Cardiac Tamponade, Toxins, Pulmonary Thromboembolism.

-- Performance of high quality chest compressions of adequate depth and rate combined with early defibrillation are the most critical elements of the resuscitation.
-Interruptions in chest compressions, including pulse checks, should be minimized and should only last 10 seconds or less. - Pediatric patients rarely require Advanced Airway: Bag-Valve-Mask ventilation is usually sufficient. - Once resuscitative efforts are begun, they should be continued until arrival at the receiving hospital or until a joint decision has been made with OLMD that resuscitation should cease.
-(See: Death in the Field 2.04) - Remember to treat the patient and not the monitor.
-Treatment decisions must be made considering the patient's condition, not just the rhythm on the monitor. - Patients with penetrating torso injury and cardiac arrest can sometimes survive.
+HISTORY AND PHYSICAL EXAM Downtime and circumstances; was arrest witnessed?, was bystander CPR performed?, preceding symptoms? • Patient's past medical history, medications, allergies. • Determine level of responsiveness, guality of respiratory effort, presence of pulses. • Cardiac rhythm analysis. • Reversible causes of cardiac arrest: Airway Obstruction, Hypovolemia, Hypoxia, Acidosis, Hypokalemia, Hyperkalemia, Hypothermia, Tension Pneumothorax, Cardiac Tamponade, Toxins, Pulmonary Thromboembolism.
+KEY POINTS Performance of high quality chest compressions at a rate of 100-120 compressions/minute and a depth of 1.5" in infants and 2" in children, allowing for full chest recoil, combined with early defibrillation are the most critical elements of the resuscitation.
+Consider use of a metronome to ensure proper chest compression rate. • Pediatric patients rarely require Advanced Airway: Bag-Valve-Mask ventilation is usually sufficient. • Once resuscitative efforts are begun, they should be continued until arrival at the receiving hospital or until a joint decision has been made with OLMD that resuscitation should cease.
+(See: Death in the Field 1.03) Remember to treat the patient and not the monitor.
+Treatment decisions must be made considering the patient's condition, not just the rhythm on the monitor.
+Patients with penetrating torso injury and cardiac arrest can sometimes survive.
 The priority for these patients, as opposed to patients with other etiologies of cardiac arrest, is rapid transport and NOT chest compressions.
 Chest compressions may still be performed, but should not delay transport.
-These patients should receive IV fluids according to the Shock Protocol (3.30). - If the patient in cardiac arrest has a venous port or other central venous access device, you may use it. - If quantitative waveform capnography <10 mm Hg, attempt to improve CPR quality.
+These patients should receive IV fluids according to the Shock Protocol (3.31). • If the patient in cardiac arrest has a venous port or other central venous access device, the EMSP may use it.
+If quantitative waveform capnography <10 mm Hg, attempt to improve CPR quality.